uki00a/denops-pomodoro.vim/README.md

 - `PomodoroPause`: pauses the timer
 - `PomodoroResume`: resumes the paused timer
 - `PomodoroReset`: resets the timer
-- `PomodoroEcho`: echoes the remaining time.
+- `PomodoroEcho`: echoes the remaining time

 ## vim-airline integration